epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 ### COHORTS

 All PACE-placenta and PLACENTOMICS cohorts with data on depression and/or anxiety during pregnancy will be invited to participate

-### COHORT DESCRIPTION / WHAT TO REPORT IN README

-We will ask to providea README file containing the following information:

-#### Basic information
-+ Full name of the cohort; abbreviated name of the cohort (if applicable)
-+ Names and email addresses of the researchers (we recommend 1-4 co-authors per cohort)
-+ Brief description of study population
-+ Study design
-+ Country and ethnicity of participants
-+ Citation of a cohort profile or 1-3 other key papers describing the cohort
-+ Consent and ethical approval for the study.
-+ e.g. "The Generation R Study is a population-based prospective cohort study.
-All pregnant women living in Rotterdam, the Netherlands, with an expected delivery date between April 2002 and January 2006 were invited to participate.
-These women and their children have been followed at regular intervals since recruitment.
-[Kooijman 2016] Only participants who reported being of Dutch ethnicity were included.
-All participants gave written informed consent, and the study was approved by the Medical Ethical Committee of the Erasmus Medical Center, Rotterdam."

-#### Maternal anxiety data
-+ Name and citation of questionnaire
-+ Citations relating to the psychometric properties of this instrument (e.g. 2-3 papers describing the validity and reliability of the instrument)
-+ Number of items, scale, and protocol for calculating sum score
-+ Gestational weeks (range) when mothers filled out the questionnaire, e.g. "Anxiety during pregnancy was measured using the 20-item State anxiety subscale of the Spielberger State-Trait Anxiety Inventory (STAI).
-[Spielberger 1983].
-This scale is widely used and has good psychometric properties [Barnes 2002], and it has been validated among pregnant women [Gunning 2008,, Meades 2011].
-The items were rated on a 4-point Likert scale from 1 to 4.
-Mothers completed the questionnaire at 18-25 weeks of gestation.
-Sumscores were calculated as the sum of all items (reverse-coded if necessary so that higher scores reflect more symptoms)."

-#### Maternal depression data
-+ Name and citation of questionnaire
-+ Citations relating to the psychometric properties of this instrument (e.g. 2-3 papers describing the validity and reliability of the instrument)
-+ Number of items, scale, and protocol for calculating sum score
-+ Gestational weeks (range) when mothers filled out the questionnaire

-#### DNAm data
-+ How were the placental samples collected, processed, stored and analysed
-+ What array was used to measure DNAm
-+ Any quality control steps taken in this cohort specifically (note that the preprocessing phase is harmonised using the R package provided)

-#### Covariates:
-+ How was maternal SES determined and categorised?
-+ Maternal smoking: how determined and categorised?
-+ Birth weight: how determined?
-+ Gestational age: how determined?
-+ What type of ancestry/race variable(s) were included in the model?
-+ Any other covariates, or deviations from analysis plan in terms of batch correction, cell type correction, etc

-#### Maternal psychiatric medications:
-+ Were medication data available?
-+ If yes, which medications were included?
-How were data on medications collected?
-How many mothers used psychiatric medications (and were thus excluded in models 4,8,12)?

-#### Further information about the cohort (these can be finalised in the writing phase, but please provide a preliminary description already now if possible)
-+ Funding statement on your cohort's behalf
-+ Acknowledgements on your cohort's behalf
-+ Any deviations from the analysis plan
-+ Any other relevant information

 ### EXCLUSION CRITERIA